Research

 OCCURRENCE OF FALSE MAP TURTLES IN SOUTH DAKOTA

-In 2017 I have become involved in survey work examining the status of False Map Turtles (Graptemys pseudogeographica) in South Dakota.
-Specifically, we’re looking to see if this species is still present in Lake Oahe, a large reservoir along the Missouri River, north of Pierre.
-Daming of the Missouri River and the formation of large reservoirs has resulted in habitat degradation and loss, and likely the extirpation of this species form a large part of their historic range.
-Initial results suggest this species is extirpated from most of Lake Oahe; however, this species still remains abundant from free-flowing, more natural segments of the Missouri River, such as the 59-mile Missouri National Recreational River from Yankton, South Dakota, to Sioux City, Iowa.
+From 2017–2020, I was involved in survey efforts to assess the status of False Map Turtles (Graptemys pseudogeographica) in South Dakota.
+Our primary objective was to determine whether this species persists in Lake Oahe, a large reservoir along the Missouri River north of Pierre.
+The damming of the Missouri River and the creation of expansive reservoirs have fundamentally altered riverine habitats, resulting in widespread habitat degradation and loss and likely the extirpation of this species from much of its historic range.
+Through targeted surveys, we are evaluating both presence and relative abundance across reservoir and riverine habitats.
+Initial results indicate that False Map Turtles are extirpated from most of Lake Oahe; however, populations remain abundant in free-flowing, more natural segments of the Missouri River.
+Notably, the species persists at high densities within the 59-mile Missouri National Recreational River stretch from Yankton, South Dakota, to Sioux City, Iowa.
+These findings underscore the importance of maintaining natural riverine systems for the conservation of species adapted to flowing-water environments.

 STRESS PHYSIOLOGY